ami-GS/dcc/README.md

 ## Passed preprocessor directives

-- #define (const and function) no recursive
+- #define (const and function) recursive only for const type

-- Currently this does not work (degration)

 ## Passed expressions